Automation scenarios tools

 incoming_connectionslist[any]The edges arriving at this node from parent nodes.
 Empty for entry-point trigger nodes.

-The tool returns a ScenarioNodeResponse object with the following parameters:
+When node_id is provided, the tool returns a ScenarioNodeResponse object with the following parameters:

 ParameterTypeDescription